 Winslet won her first Academy Award for this 2008 drama.
-The Reader stars Winslet as as a woman who has an affair during WWII with a young man and then is later tried for Nazi war crimes.
-She also won a BAFTA, a Golden Globe and awards from almost every prestigious critics’ circles.
+The Reader stars Winslet as a woman who has an affair during WWII with a young man and then is later tried for Nazi war crimes.
+She also won a BAFTA, a Golden Globe and awards from almost every prestigious critics’ circle.

 “The role, the character, the novel first came to my attention six years ago, when I was pregnant with our son, Joe,” Winslet revealed.
 “I read the book and I was 27 at the time and I was absolutely gripped and compelled and ultimately devastated by the novel and immediately thought, ‘Oh well, someone must be making this into a movie.”

 This three-hour epic presents one of the world’s most tragic events in the form of a love story.
 It addresses issues ranging from the anthropocentric arrogance of man’s belief in technology to class conflicts.
 Winslet plays Rose, a 17-year old aristocrat who falls in love with a poor Jack (Leonardo DiCaprio).
 The film swept the Academy Awards, winning 11 prizes including Best Picture, Best Director and Best Film Editing for Cameron.

 Cameron reflected, “Titanic was conceived as a love story.
 If I could have done it without one effect, I would’ve been happy.
 It was definitely a goal to integrate a very personal, emotional style with spectacle – and try to make that not be chocolate syrup on a cheeseburger, you know.
 The cathartic experience is what made the film work.”

 1. Eternal Sunshine of the Spotless Mind (Michel Gondry – 2004)